merjemmm/ny_air_quality/README.md

 First, for this question, we need to aggregate all measure for the entire state.
 We do this by  taking the average of every measure since the timing line up.

-Now, we plot them all on one plot to get an initial idea of their simialrities.
+Now, we plot them all on one plot to get an initial idea of their similarities.

 <iframe